-We are no longer accepting applications for Fall 2016.
-The Fall 2017 application cycle will open in October 2016.
+Applications for the Fall 2017 cycle are now open!
 Please visit our application information page for information on our degree programs, prerequisites, detailed application instructions, deadlines, financial support, and more!

-Prospective students local to the Twin Cities area joined us for an open house on Tuesday, June 23.
-If you could not attend, you can view a recording of the information session!
+Prospective students local to the Twin Cities area joined us for an open house in June 2015.
+View a recording of the information session!

 Feel free to contact the Graduate Program Coordinator, Rachel Jorgenson, at email@example.com with additional questions or for more information after watching the video!